aafeefarahman/Instruction-Set-Optimization-for-Multimedia-Processing/README.md

 ## Overview

-This project demonstrates how optimized processing techniques significantly improve performance compared to traditional sequential methods.
+This project demonstrates how optimized processing techniques improve performance in multimedia applications.
+It compares traditional sequential (loop-based) processing with optimized vectorized processing using NumPy.

-It processes both images and videos using:
+The project processes both images and videos, measures execution time, and visualizes performance differences using graphs.

-* Sequential (loop-based) approach
-* Optimized (NumPy vectorized) approach

-The execution time of both methods is measured and compared to show performance improvement.

 ---